 On October 30, 2017, the Company entered into a new term loan agreement with Trimaran Advisors, one of the Asset Manager Affiliates.
 Trimaran Advisors borrowed \$8.4 million under this agreement, which bore interest at a rate of 10.5% annually, payable quarterly.
 The loan matures on April 30, 2030, can be repaid at any time, and must be repaid upon the occurrence of certain events.
 During the third quarter 2018 \$2.1 million of the principal on this loan was repaid by Trimaran Advisors.
 During the fourth quarter of 2018, Trimaran Advisors repaid this loan in full.
-Repayment was comprised of \$3.0 million of cash and \$2.5 million notional amount of subordinated notes of Catamaran 2013-1 with a fair value of \$1.4 million and \$3.4 million of notional amount of subordinated notes of Catamaran 2014-1 with a fair value of \$1.9 million.
+Repayment was comprised of \$3.0 million of cash and \$2.5 million notional amount of subordinated notes of Catamaran 2013-1 with a fair value of \$1.4 million and \$3.4 million of notional amount of subordinated notes of \$1.9 million.